riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 This memo summarizes the state of the art in attacks enabled by static DH oracles, and the resistance of widely used groups to such attacks.
-This memo concludes that static DH oracles do not meaningfully threaten the security of any DH groups recommended by the IETF.
+This memo concludes that static DH oracles do not meaningfully threaten the security of any elliptic curve groups recommended by the IETF for DH.

 --- middle